 Our Bespoke trip designers are a talented bunch who can craft unforgettable experiences for your specific group—and working within your needs and budget.

 Get in touch with a Trip Designer to begin planning your perfect vacation.REQUEST A QUOTE

 Day by Day

-Meet your bikes in Lido before boarding a ferry to the utterly un-modern island of Pellestrina.
-Inhabited by a strong fishing community, it should come as no surprise that the seafood here is sublime.
-This evening a welcome cocktail and fabulous dinner await!
+Meet your bikes in Lido before your ferry ride to the primitive island of Pellestrina.
+Inhabited by a strong fishing community, it's no surprise that the seafood here is sublime.
+This evening a welcome cocktail and fabulous dinner await.

 Cycle from your hotel into the open countryside where a network of quiet, paved roads lead you to medieval Montagnana.
 Lunch is in the main square followed by a pleasantly flat ride back to your hotel.